-As we enter 2016, it is my hope that we continue to make great strides in taking care of our children’s minds, hearts and souls as they grapple with learning in school.
+As we enter into a new day, new week, new month, it is my hope that we continue to make great strides in taking care of our children’s minds, hearts and souls as they grapple with learning in school.

-So this week I thought you’d enjoy hearing from some extraordinary souls that I had the great pleasure to interview…
+For this blog post, I thought you’d enjoy hearing from some extraordinary souls that I had the great pleasure to interview.

 From the inspirational podcast series “From Suffering to Success,” Dr. Michael Hart interviews former NFL football player, Jovan Haye about his initial struggle and ultimate success, in spite of his severe dyslexia.
 Hear his unique and encouraging story that inspired the defensive lineman’s recent book Bigger Than Me: How a Boy Conquered Dyslexia to play in the NFL.

 In this interview for From Suffering to Success, Dr. Michael Hart talks to Sprague Theobald, a multiple Emmy-Award-winning filmmaker who struggled mightily in school and was not diagnosed with dyslexia until he was 30.
 Theobald’s story is one of courage, strength and tremendous persistence.
 He’s a great inspiration for all of us.